Koha-Community/kohadocs/source/opac.rst

 |image959|

-Clicking Browse Results at the top of the right column will open up your search results on the detail page
+Clicking 'Browse results' at the top of the right column will open up your search results on the detail page

 |image960|